4ARMED/terraform-burp-collaborator/README.md

 # Restrict this to places you will SSH from.
 The whole Internet is not all so friendly.
 permitted_ssh_cidr_block = "0.0.0.0/0"

-# This is an important one.
-If you bought/registered your domain with AWS (or transferred it in) leave as false.
-# If you specify true we will create a new Route53 hosted zone.
-If false we assume the nameservers are already managed by AWS.
-domain_registered_with_other = false
 ```

 ### Run Terraform